 Within the project ECN, GE and ROMO will develop the technology to analyse the performance of the wind turbines in an operational wind farm.
 For that reason, near field and far field behind wind turbines are important to characterize.
 The development of the analyses technology is supported by a measurement campaign comprising turbine operation measurements, IEC compliant meteorological mast measurements, nacelle LiDAR measurements and, particularly, ROMO iSpin measurements.
 The models and performance are tested against a variety of conditions: standard deviation and spectral behavior of longitudinal, transverse and vertical wind fluctuations for near field and far field rotor.
 These are performed both in free wind field as in waked conditions.

 The developed method to analyse the performance of wind turbines in an operational wind farm must lead to the creation of a Joint Industry Project with developers, operators and wind turbine manufacturers.
-The JIP must lead to implementation of the new method in offshore wind farms: by means of an innovative measurement technology (iSpin) for better understanding of the performance of operational wind turbines.
+The JIP must lead to implementation of the new method in offshore wind farms: by means of an innovative measurement technology (iSpin) for a better understanding of the performance of operational wind turbines.
 The results of the project will be presented at an international acknowledged conference or workshop.